Airlines warn employees they could be furloughed at the end of March

 “When we lose our jobs, our qualifications, it takes a long time for the airlines to get back up and running again and have [them] in place to be able to support vaccine distribution and everything else that our communities count on,” Nelson said.

-Several lawmakers on the panel, including committee chairman Rep. Peter A. DeFazio, (D-Ore.) and Rep. Rodney Davis (R-Ill.) voiced support for an extension.
+Several lawmakers on the panel, including Chairman Peter A. DeFazio (D-Ore.) and Rep. Rodney Davis (R-Ill.), voiced support for an extension.

 Support for the program was not included in President Biden’s $1.9 trillion rescue plan.
 However, officials said Thursday that the administration has not ruled out the possibility it could be extended.

-The aviation industry has been among the hardest hit by the global pandemic, with ongoing travel restrictions, quarantines and waves of infections repeatedly dashing hopes for a turnaround.
+The aviation industry has been among those hit hardest by the pandemic, with ongoing travel restrictions, quarantines and waves of infections repeatedly dashing hopes for a turnaround.
 Many experts say it could take two or three years for the industry to recover.

 According to the International Air Transport Association, a trade group that represents 290 carriers worldwide, airlines lost $118 billion in 2020.
 Passenger demand for air travel was down 65.9 percent compared to 2019, the association said.
 U.S. carriers alone lost more than $34 billion last year.

-Airlines have made deep cuts with tens of thousands of workers leaving the industry, either voluntarily or through layoffs.
+Airlines have made deep cuts, with tens of thousands of workers leaving the industry, either voluntarily or through layoffs.
 According to Airlines for America, between March and November last year, employment at U.S. carriers fell by more than 93,000 full-time-equivalent jobs.

-Airlines have received more than $60 billlion in grants and loans from the federal government during the pandemic.
+Airlines have received more than $60 billion in grants and loans from the federal government during the pandemic.
 The original $2 trillion Cares Act, passed in March, provided $50 billion in support for carriers.
 Of that, $25 billion went to keep front-line workers on the job through the end of September.

-Efforts to pass an extension before it expired stalled amid disagreements with other elements of the relief package.
+Efforts to pass an extension before it expired stalled amid disagreements over other elements of the relief package.
 As a result, tens of thousands of airline employees were furloughed.

 However, Congress and the Trump administration reached a deal in December that provided $15 billion for airlines and $1 billion for contractors while extending the program through March 31.